LewisKempford/RBWM_HWB_profile/README.md

-# Local Authority (RBWM in this instance) Health and Wellbeing profile
+# RBWM Health and Wellbeing profile

 This Health and Wellbeing profile was created to support RBWM's Health and Wellbeing Strategy 2026 - 2036.
 This is a simple profile, mainly using publicly available data.

 GitHub has mainly been used for version control.
-The project and code has been made public for others to be able to recreate or use code for their own projects/ pieces of work.
+The project and code has been made public for others to recreate or use code for their own projects/ pieces of work.

 There is no support provided for getting this running for a different Local Authority.
 Always happy to collaborate, receive suggestions and answer some questions but direct support with getting the code running specifically for you is not possible.

+Project can be forked for local use.
+Not accepting contributions for this project, though if you have discovered a major bug or mistake, please feel free to raise this as an issue.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for local use and development.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to have your own version up and running:

 ```
 Give examples